 In just a few years, “responsive” has gone from a buzzword to the industry standard in website design — and with good reason.
-Responsive design offers significant advantages over traditional design, allowing for SEO improvements, streamlined development, and, of course, a better user experience across different devices.
+Responsive design offers significant advantages over traditional design, allowing for SEO improvements, streamlined development, and, of course, better user experience across different devices.

 1. Focus On The Content